hfcs/aaatimer/README.md

 * Using your favorite shooting timer app on mobile phone
   * You should be using those with adjustable sensitivty and tune towards dry fire level
   * Build a TRRS plug interface cable to connect with stop plate and external speaker
+  * For phone with USB type C or lightning port, an adptor with TRRS support is required, emphasize not all adaptor have TRRS support for microphone
 ```
               TRS plug to powered speaker
               LRG